mesosphere/dcos-docs-site/pages/services/percona-server-mongodb/0.4.0-3.6.6/limitations/index.md

 ## Task Environment Variables

 Each service task has some number of environment variables, which are used to configure the task.
 These environment variables are set by the service scheduler.
-While it is _possible_ to use these environment variables in adhoc scripts (e.g. via `dcos task exec`), the name of a given environment variable may change between versions of a service and should not be considered a public API of the service.
+While it is **possible** to use these environment variables in adhoc scripts (for example, via `dcos task exec`), the name of a given environment variable may change between versions of a service and should not be considered a public API of the service.